TriplyDB/Documentation/docs/ratt/index.md

 RATT Connectors generate RATT Records.
 The RATT Records are used to configure the rest of the pipeline.
 This decouples pipeline configuration from source system structure.
 This is one of the essential features of RATT that set it apart from most other pipeline systems.

-<h3 id='assets'>Static source data</h3>
+<h3 id='assets'>Use Assets for static source data</h3>

+*Assets* are a feature of TriplyDB that allows storage of arbitrary files, including source data files.

-Source data is often available in static files.
-For example, a pipeline may make use of a Microsoft Excel file and a collection of ESRI ShapeFiles.
+Source data is often made available in static files.
+For example, a pipeline may make use of a [Microsoft Excel](#excel) file and a collection of ESRI ShapeFiles.
 Or a pipeline may use a relational database in addition to a set of CSV text files that store information that is not in the relational dataset.

 If your pipeline needs to connect to static data files, it is a best practice to upload such files as TriplyDB Assets.
 This has the following benefits: